ncyj823/ForgeTube/README.md

 </a>

 ## 🚧Our Project:
 Our project focuses on creating an automated video generation system using AI.
-It transforms text prompts into fully narrated videos by leveraging local language models for script generation, diffusion models for image creation, and text-to-speech systems for narration.
+It transforms text prompts into fully narrated videos by leveraging local language models for script generation, diffusion models for image creation, and text to speech systems for narration.
 The system processes inputs through multiple stages, from script generation to final video assembly, creating cohesive, engaging content automatically.

 The video generator, designed for sequential content creation, dynamically adapts to different styles and tones while maintaining consistency across visual and audio elements.
 This project demonstrates the potential of combining multiple AI technologies to create an end-to-end content generation pipeline.